Supreme Court Clerkship Program

-Each year, the Supreme Court of Nova Scotia employs law clerks who support the work of the Justices of the Court.
-All applicants must have graduated from a recognized law school in Canada to qualify for these positions.
+Each year, the Supreme Court of Nova Scotia employs a law clerk who supports the work of the Justices of the Court.
+All applicants must have graduated from a recognized law school in Canada to qualify for this position.

-Among other responsibilities, law clerks assist the judges with legal research.
+Among other responsibilities, the law clerk assist the judges with legal research.

 How to Apply